domambia/bybit_rs/README.md

-# Fork of pybit python libary in Rust,
+# Fork of pybit python libary in Rust

 > For the rustcean lovers and creators for bybit exchange version 5